-English courts have jurisdiction to sanction a scheme of a foreign company where, on an examination of all of the relevant facts, the court is satisfied that there is a 'close connection' between England and the company proposed to be schemed.
-This close connection has been established (and confirmed in a series of lower court decisions) on the basis that the creditors whose rights were to be affected were creditors under one or a series of connected English-law governed finance agreements.
+English courts have jurisdiction to sanction a scheme of a foreign company where, on an examination of all of the relevant facts, the court is satisfied that there is a 'sufficient connection' between England and the company proposed to be schemed.
+This sufficient connection has been established (and confirmed in a series of lower court decisions) on the basis that the creditors whose rights were to be affected were creditors under one or a series of connected English-law governed finance agreements.
+This is the case even if the relevant finance documents were originally governed by foreign law but are later amended by decision of the majority lenders such that they are governed by English law solely for the purpose of establishing jurisdiction for the scheme.
 Various additional connecting factors are present in some of the cases, including the fact that some of the creditors may be domiciled in England and sometimes assets have also been present in the jurisdiction.
 The principle that the English court has jurisdiction to approve a scheme where the parties have signed up to English law finance documents is fully consistent with related principles which (leaving aside the application of any special statutory provisions) permit the English court only to recognise a foreign variation or discharge of a contractual agreement where the variation/discharge complies with the applicable 'proper law' of the contract.
 Where the parties have expressly chosen an applicable law this will be the proper law of the contract.